 You’ll see a theme here in that it is likely a conflict of interest for them.

 Let the official record show that I am not against financial advisors.
-I am against financial advisors who have a conflict of interest, which is unfortunately most of them.
-If you need one, do it right..or don’t do it at all.
+I am against financial advisors who have a large conflict of interest.
+If you need one, ask the right advisors..or don’t ask at all.

 What do you think?
 Are AUM financial advisors and advisors working off of commission a terrible idea?
 Do you have one?
 What’s your excuse.
 Leave a comment below.